Motives and methods

 How to understand and study the Old Testament (OT) does raise some major questions and problems.
 For a start, the OT is about 75% of the whole Bible.
 Yet is it now only “background” for the New Testament?
 Is it mostly “obsolete”?
 Or does it contain material that is still relevant, even vital?
 Addressing these kinds of issues has been a significant motivation for me – a major “why” for this website!

-As my Charts and detailed explanations quickly show, there is structure and huge amounts of basic theological information in the OT that are still vitally significant now and always will be.
+As my Charts and detailed explanations quickly show, there is structure and huge amounts of basic information about God in the OT that are still vitally significant now and always will be.
 There are also many practical principles for living

 I realise that this is just another way of sharing in Bible discovery and won’t suit everybody.
 Anyway, I hope you will give it a try.
 My prayer is that all readers will find it helpful.